Ultimate Italy: A packed one-week itinerary

 Hotels in Venice (day 7–8)

-Don't forget to pay attention to the "Before you Leave Home " box at the end of the itinerary covering all the details you need to take care of before leaving home—and be sure to read the "Foolish Assumptions" page about how these itineraries are meant to work.
+Don't forget to pay attention to the "Before you Leave Home " section at the end of the itinerary covering all the details you need to take care of before leaving home—and be sure to read the "Foolish Assumptions" page about how these itineraries are meant to work.
 Have fun!

-Most transatlantic flights land in Rome in the early morning (around 8am), and by the time you get you bags, get downtown, and check into your hotel, it'll by 11am—plenty of time to check in, splash your face, and head out to the first postcard sight of your trip: the Roman Forum.
+MORNING: Most transatlantic flights land in Rome in the early morning (around 8am), and by the time you get you bags, get downtown, and check into your hotel, it'll by 11am—plenty of time to check in, splash your face, and head out to the first postcard sight of your trip: the Roman Forum.
 Spend an hour or so wandering the ruins where orators once held forth, senators debated, and Julius Caesar strode the streets.

 Unfortunately, little is left to see, but so much the better so you can be out by 12:30 and on your way past the Imperial Forums to lunch at the old-school wine bar Cavour 313.